SaabirMohamed/HandyScripts/README.md

 maybe concat to the past in args in the cpp....later

 #### The files in this repo are just for my specific use cases (others may find them handy too please use at
-### your own risk as this script modifies you default cli generated files.)
+### your own risk as this scripts modify your default cli generated files.)

+### Instructions for programs the misc folder:
+#### Just some handy files and scripts I keep around to quikly reset ethernet connection
+#### fix screen resolution problem on mac vm (works on Mojave and Calalina)